backstage/backstage/.changeset/slow-mirrors-eat.md

 '@backstage/plugin-auth-backend': patch
 ---

-oauth callbacks to consider installations with relative URL.
+Fix GitLab provider setup so that it supports GitLab installations with a path in the URL.